Dr Rachel Sykes BA, MSt, PhD

 Centre for Contemporary Literature and Culture

-I direct the English department’s Centre for Contemporary Literature and Culture, running a full programme of guest speakers, reading groups, workshops, and poetry readings.
+I direct EDAC’s Centre for Contemporary Literature and Culture (CCLC), running a full programme of guest speakers, reading groups, workshops, and poetry readings.

 Contemporary Studies Network (CSN)

-As chair of CSN, I co-convene a bi-monthly reading group based in Birmingham but with sessions throughout the midlands and the north.
-We also run a range of activities and public events, which have included a series of film screenings on the 2016 US election, an email ‘roundtable’ discussion on the cultural meaning of the Anthropocene, and a special issue of C21 Literature: journal of 21st-century writings.
-In 2019, we are planning a series of events on contemporary ideas about and reactions to canonicity.
+As chair of CSN, I co-convened a range of activities and public events, including a series of film screenings on the 2016 US election and a special issue of C21 Literature: journal of 21st-century writings.
+In 2019-20, we ran a series of events on contemporary understandings of and responses to canonicity.

 Marilynne Robinson

 In 2016, I co-organised a one-day symposium on the work of Marilynne Robinson and, with my conference organisers, co-edited a special issue of the Irish Journal of American Studies.
-Our edited collection on Robinson’s work is forthcoming with Manchester University Press.
+Our edited collection on Robinson’s work was published with Manchester University Press in 2022.

 Writing